Lasko Ceramic Digital Tower Review

 Our Analysis and Test Results

 The Lasko 755320 claimed an award for its ability to heat a small area and get it done fast.
 As soon as you turn this device on, it begins raising the temperatures in the immediate vicinity.
-Before long, it warms up the entire room at a rate on par with the best space heaters that we've seen.
+Before long, it warms up the entire room as fast as any other top-tier space heaters that we've seen.

 Because the most common use of a space heater is to warm up a small area to make a person more comfortable, the first assessment that we conducted was to see how well each model performed in this aspect.
 We subjectively judged each model's warming capabilities both under a desk and in a living room five feet away from a recliner.